jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 The true value of this approach comes when you need to add new functionality.
 Instead of building specialized modals for each use case, you can reuse this component with different props and content.
 This ensures consistency, maintains accessibility standards, and lets you focus on more important things.

-Whether you're showing off your best cat photos, collecting emails nobody wants to give you, or displaying important notifications, a well-built modal makes life better for everyone involved - especially future you, who doesn't have to build it again.
+Whether you're showing off your best cat photos, collecting emails nobody wants to give you, or display legal text no one wants to read, a well-built modal makes life better for everyone involved - especially future you, who doesn't have to build it again.

 ### Related Links